IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

 Developing for TomTom IndiGO requires a set of Application Programming Interfaces (API): the main TomTom IndiGO API and the TomTom Android Tools API.
-The reference documentation for both can be found on the[API reference documentation page](/tomtom-indigo/api-reference/introduction).
+The reference documentation for both can be found on the [API reference documentation page](/tomtom-indigo/api-reference/introduction).
 It provides the details of all classes and functions, and insights into the relation between all modules and packages.